 The University has also signed up to the Can't Buy My Silence universities pledge

-We have a Sustainability Engagement Strategy which outlines our approach and targets for engaging staff, students and other interested parties.
+Our Sustainability Engagement and Communication Strategy outlines our approach and targets for engaging staff, students and interested parties

-We have a range of support options for staff, student and community groups undertaking sustainability on campus such as through training, event support and funding for projects.
+We have a range of support options for all groups undertaking sustainability on campus e.g. advice and funding

-All staff at the University are required to undertake the mandatory Sustainability Awareness module.
+All staff at the University are required to undertake the Sustainability Awareness module

-Students are represented across the University's strategic decision making processes including:
+Students are represented across the University's strategic decision making processes inc:

-Kent Union are also working towards their own Environmental Strategy 2020-25
+Kent Union are working towards their Environmental Strategy 2020-25 and the KU President sits on the University's Sustainability Steering Group

-The University approved the vision and context for embedding (ESD) across Kent in October 2020.
-Our framework for ESD consists of 3 phases; Research, Capacity building and Curriculum reform.
+The University approved the vision and context for embedding (ESD) in October 2020.
+Our framework consists of 3 phases; Research, Capacity building and Curriculum reform.

 An ESD working group drives this activity which is reported to the SSG

-We are working with Students Organising for Sustainability (SOS) to map our curriculum against the SDGs.
-Mapping will be conducted by student auditors over the summer with the results available in September 2022.
+We worked with Students Organising for Sustainability (SOS) to map our curriculum against the SDGs during the summer of 2022 and have published the full report.

-The Sustainability Team supports ESD through training for academic staff, designing projects for students and facilitating living-lab projects.
-We are also currently producing an online toolkit to provide more resources and guidance.
+The Sustainability Team supports ESD through training for academic staff, designing projects for students and facilitating living-lab projects

 We have a publicly available Carbon Management Plan statement which sets out our short, medium and long-term targets to achieve net zero by 2040.
 This document can be accessed directly below or through our climate action webpages

-We have also now published our baseline data and interim targets for Scope 3 emissions in line with our target to achieve net zero scope 3 by 2050.
+This document also includes our baseline data and interim targets for Scope 3 emissions in line with our target to achieve net zero scope 3 by 2050.

 As well as the data, the published statement sets out the responsibilities, governance and financing of our carbon reduction work.